A Caveat and Affiliates

 - Do not place near heating vents, TVs, stereos, radiators, etc.

-– Protect your bonsai during cold spells by covering it with a blanket or placing it next to a heat source such as an electric heater or fireplace.
+- Protect your bonsai during cold spells by covering it with a blanket or placing it next to a source of heat like an electric heater or fireplace.